Codium-ai/AlphaCodium/README.md

 ___
 **Q: How much time did you spend on "prompt engineering" compared to "flow engineering"?**<br><br>
 **A:** Structured output almost completely eliminates the need for simple prompt engineering.
-We estimate that ~95% of the time we did more high-level design, reasoning, injecting data at the correct places, ..., a.k.a. "flow engineering".
+We estimate that ~95% of the time we did more high-level design, reasoning, and injecting data at the correct places, ..., a.k.a. "flow engineering".
 ___

-**Q: How do you know that there wasn't a data leakage ?** <br><br>
+**Q: How do you know that there wasn't a data leakage?** <br><br>
-**A:** The test set of CodeContests dataset comprises from problems published after September 2021, while the GPT-4 model variant we used (gpt-4-0613) has a data cutoff of September 2021.
+**A:** The test set of the CodeContests dataset comprises problems published after September 2021, while the GPT-4 model variant we used (gpt-4-0613) has a data cutoff of September 2021.
 Hence, there is no data leakage for GPT4, on the test set.
 For other models like DeepSeek, we cannot be sure.
 However, note that our [main result](./pics/comparison.png) is a comparison of "direct prompt" vs. "AlphaCodium flow".
 Data leakage would help both approaches, so the relative improvement of AlphaCodium flow is still valid.
 ___